Suspected L.A. airport gunman planned 'suicide' mission: congressman

-(Reuters) - The suspected gunman in last week’s deadly attack at Los Angeles International Airport wrote a note saying he intended to die after killing at least one security officer, the chairman of a key U.S. security committee said on Sunday.
+(Reuters) - The suspect in a deadly shooting at Los Angeles International Airport wrote that he intended to die after killing at least one security officer, the head of a key congressional security committee said on Sunday, as authorities stepped up patrols at the airport and considered changes to aviation security rules.

-Twenty-three-year-old Paul Anthony Ciancia also discussed weaknesses in airport security in the “suicide” note before Friday’s attack, Michael McCaul, the Republican chair of the House Committee on Homeland Security told CNN.
+Paul Anthony Ciancia, 23, also discussed weaknesses in airport security in the “suicide” note before Friday’s attack, Michael McCaul, the Republican chair of the House Committee on Homeland Security, told CNN.

-Ciancia is accused of shooting dead a Transportation Security Administration officer, the first employee from the agency to die in the line of duty since it was created after the September 11 attacks in 2001.
-Airport police shot and wounded the gunman, ending the rampage.
+An officer with the Transportation Security Administration died in the shooting, the first employee from the agency killed in the line of duty since it was created after the September 11, 2001 attacks.
+Three others were wounded on Friday.

-“It’s clearly one of those notes that reads, ‘I‘m going to kill people and I don’t want to kill civilians,’ with the idea that he’s going to die at the end of this,” McCaul, who said he had read the note, told CNN.
+Extra uniformed and plainclothes police were patrolling Los Angeles’ international airport, the world’s sixth-busiest, as it resumed full operations on Sunday, said Sergeant Belinda Nettles, spokeswoman for the Los Angeles Airport Police.

+The federal Transportation Safety Administration is exploring changes to security at Los Angeles’ international airport and other airports, TSA Administrator John Pistole told reporters on Saturday.

+“We have been discussing what the policies and protocols have been to now,” Pistole said.
+“Obviously, this gives us great concern.”
+He did not additional provide details.

-He said the note “talks a lot about killing TSA agents, and he said, ‘If I just kill one, my mission is accomplished.'”
+McCaul said the note allegedly written by Ciancia “talks a lot about killing TSA agents, and he said, ‘If I just kill one, my mission is accomplished.'”

 In a criminal complaint filed on Saturday, investigators said they found a handwritten letter signed by Ciancia in his bag that addressed TSA officials, writing that he wanted to “instill fear in your traitorous minds.”